bandwith/ShopVacRatTrap/ELECTRICAL_DESIGN.md

 **Design Features:**

 - Uses ESP32 built-in 3.3V regulator (600mA capacity)
-- No external power supply required
+- No external 3.3V regulator required
-- Simplified assembly with direct AC connection through protection
+- Simplified assembly with single power supply
-- Better thermal efficiency with lower power dissipationrs, and direct links, see [BOM_CONSOLIDATED.csv](BOM_CONSOLIDATED.csv) - the single authoritative BOM for this project.
+- Better thermal efficiency with lower power dissipation

+For all purchasing details, vendor part numbers, and direct links, see [BOM_CONSOLIDATED.csv](BOM_CONSOLIDATED.csv) - the single authoritative BOM for this project with total cost of **$146.10**.

 ## **Design Overview**